July 20, 2018 | By Peyton Sawyer

 Investing in digital marketing is a way for your business to stay relevant, current and highly visible.
 Relying on word of mouth, print ads, and customers near your location for your brick and mortar business is a thing of the past.
 You are not only limiting the potential success of your business, but you are also not living up to your full potential as a business owner.
 Just imagine how far reaching your online presence could be and what that could mean for your bottom line.
 Don’t let your competitors have one up on you simply because they are online and you aren’t.
 If you haven’t done it already, it is time to invest in the future of your business.

 Hiring a web designer may cost a little more than you are willing to spend or have as working capital for a project like this, but think of the long-term benefits.
 By having a professional website that advertises your business and the products or services you offer, you will already be ahead of the game.
 It often takes money to make money, and this is a perfect example of short-term pain for long-term gain.
 Take the time to research different web designers - you can do this online like most business owners to find the right person or company for your specific needs.
-If you are having an issue with the expense, you could fund your expansion into the web with small business financing to get fast access to the funds you require.
+If you are having an issue with the expense, you could fund your expansion into the web with small business funding to get fast access to the funds you require.